arunsy/BikeSharing/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- Build the model to find the demands of bike sharing and identify the factors influencing the user to use bike sharing platform
+- Business problem is management wants to understand and decide the business strategy to meet the demand levels & customer's expectations.
+To understand the demand dynamics of a new market.
-- What is the dataset that is being used?
+- day.csv dataset is used to analyse this scenario.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+We derived few factors influencing the user to use bike sharing platform and the variables which affects the demand.

+- Temperature and the seasons are like winter, summer and when there is working day, week days, users has high interested to use bike sharing.
+It is directly proportional, these variable can be considered to attract more users for future demand.

+- During holiday or when there is high windspeed or suppose the season is mist, light snow, users are not having interested to utilise bike sharing platform.
+It is inverse proportion, some strategy can be formed to improve during the scenarios.Conclusion 1 from the analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- JupyterLab 3.3.2
+- Python 3.9.12
+- Pandas
+- Matplotlib
+- Seaborn
+- SciKit-Learn
+- Stats Models

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by BoomBikes (bike sharing platform).
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://drive.google.com/drive/folders/1_GhtF0FpyepLFWLqfwDrOmIuQtGRFdHL).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@arung0](https://github.com/arung0) - feel free to contact me!

 <!-- Optional -->